UK Cypriots scramble to beat savings levy by moving money

-Cyprus's proposed tax on bank accounts, part of a 10 billion euro (8.5 billion pound) bailout by the European Union, has angered many of the 300,000 Cypriots and British citizens of Cypriot extraction who live in Britain.
+Cyprus's proposed tax on bank accounts, part of a 10 billion euro ($13 billion) bailout by the European Union, has angered many of the 300,000 Cypriots and British citizens of Cypriot extraction who live in Britain.

 "For sure, from tomorrow morning, my account balance in Cyprus is going to be zero," said Constantinos Pittas, a 28-year-old owner of a fish shop in London who moved to Britain from Cyprus a decade ago.